facebookexperimental/conjugate_estimators/README.md

 ## Mathematical derivation

-The following derivation shows that the 1-H(X) formula, where H is entropy and X a the content's probability of being positive given the label, can be expressed as the Bayesian information gain, or KL divergence between the posterior P and uniform prior Q:
+The following derivation shows that the 1-H(X) formula, where H is entropy and X is (sensitivity + specificity)/2, can be expressed as the Bayesian information gain, or KL divergence between the posterior P and uniform prior Q:

 $$D_{\text{KL}}(P \parallel Q) = p * \log_2\left(\frac{p}{q}\right) + (1-p) *\log_2\left(\frac{1-p}{1-q}\right) =$$